-8.5 Nutrition Education
+8.9 Nutrition Education:

-Nutrition Education programs shall be held at least monthly.
+Nutrition Education programs are encouraged monthly.
 Areas of interest should be solicited from clients and topics should be designed around client interests.
 Written hand-outs are encouraged, but should not be the sole component to the program conducted at the pantry.